 All materials submitted during the admissions process become property of Southwestern and will not be returned.

-\ Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-by-case basis as determined by the Admissions Committee.
+Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-by-case basis as determined by the Admissions Committee.
+Contact your Admissions Counselor for more information.

 Admission of Home-Schooled Students